integr8ly/cloud-resource-operator/Update_CRO_rhmi.md

 `vendor/modules.txt`

 ## Update the CSV in CRO manifest for the Integreatly-operator
-We keep n-1 versions of manifests due to a config map size limitation
+We typically keep n-1 versions of manifests due to a config map size limitation,
+- If there were multiple releases of CRO we keep the version that was in use at the time of the last RHMI release **(n-1)**
+- Add latest version of CRO **(n)**

 Remove the oldest version directory from
 - https://github.com/integr8ly/integreatly-operator/tree/master/manifests/integreatly-cloud-resources